ANI717/ANI717/README.md

 - How to reach me?
 Contact me via [Linkdin](https://www.linkedin.com/in/ani717/).

 (Expertise)
-- Developing Computer Vision and Deep Learning Models
+- Developing Computer Vision, Machine Learning, Deep Learning and NLP Models
-- Developing API Wrapper for Machine Learning and Deep Learning Models
+- Developing API Wrapper for ML & DL Models
+- Developing Middleware for Logging and Tracing with UUID from Azure AppInsight
 - Automation of API Wrapper Generation for Machine Learning Models